>

-Rideau
+Rideau Attractions

 The Locks

 All the locks offer nice grassy lawns with picnic tables.
 Lock watching is an interesting pastime, a great way to spend a lazy afternoon, watching boats of all descriptions go up and down in the lock.
 Many transient boaters moor at the locks which offer good dockage, washroom facilities and an interesting area to explore.
-Several of the locks have defensible lockmaster houses and blockhouses which are open for public viewing.
+Several of the locks have defensible lockmaster houses and blockhouses, some of which are open for public viewing.
 Many of the locks offer hiking trails.
 Several of the locks such as those at Ottawa, Merrickville, Smiths Falls, Chaffey's, Jones Falls, and Kingston have heritage museums located close by.

 For those interested in exactly why there are locks and how they work, be sure to visit my What is a Lock page.